 Corporate rentals are fully furnished housing units offered on short-term leases.
-They’re designed to serve long-term business travelers.
+They’re designed to serve long-term business travellers.
 Many corporate rentals are offered month-to-month.
 Some property owners may opt for three-month lease contracts, while others decide to provide their tenants with weekly contracts.

-The idea behind corporate rentals is that when business travelers need a place to stay for an extended period of time, they can rent out a short-term apartment suite that includes everything they need.
+The idea behind corporate rentals is that when business travellers need a place to stay for an extended period of time, they can rent out a short-term apartment suite that includes everything they need.
 All they have to bring is a suitcase full of clothing and food for the kitchen!

 Most corporate housing offerings are full-service, meaning weekly or even daily cleaning is provided, as well as building security.

 Smaller, well-positioned units

 Because they are short-term, it’s common for corporate rental units to be smaller than traditional apartments.
 If you have a building with smaller, studio-sized units that are strategically positioned, you may be able to reap the highest possible return on your investment by converting the building into corporate housing.

 High-end tenant demographic

 Corporate rentals cater to a working professional demographic.
 Professionals that commonly take advantage of corporate housing include lawyers, sales executives, media professionals and academics.
 Because of this, it’s often necessary to invest in high-quality finishes, like designer furnishings and top-end appliances.
 It’s important your corporate rental feels like a ‘home away from home’ for your target tenant.

 Beyond the unit itself, corporate rentals need to be located in areas rife with demand.
 This is almost exclusive to cities.
 Professionals will want to be located close to their work—usually no more than 10-15 minutes away, if possible.
 The closer your units are to major corporate or educational campuses, the better the odds they’ll enjoy strong occupancy.
 For those located further away, access to bus routes and public transportation is a must-have.